jonathanhogg/flitter/docs/builtins.md

 within the range *[1667,25000]* and, strictly speaking, values below 1900°K are outside the sRGB gamut; irradiance is proportional to the 4th power of the temperature, so the values are very small at low temperatures and become *significantly* larger at higher temperatures.
+If the optional *normalize* parameter is `true` then the returned color will be normalized by dividing each channel by the larger of the 3.

 `hsl(` *h* `;` *s* `;` *l* `)`
 : Return a 3-vector of *R*, *G* and *B* in the range *[0,1]* from a 3-vector of